 1. Forecast your money

 Before you do anything else, create and maintain a forecast of your cash flow.
 It can be something as simple as an Excel spreadsheet, but it must show what you expect to earn over the next six to 12 months.
-Keep it updated on a weekly basis, and you'll start to feel more in control of your money.
+Keep it updated every week, and you'll start to feel more in control of your money.
 If you shake in fear by the very mention of Excel, check out our recommended cash flow tools instead.

 2. Establish payment terms